awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-route53-alb/README.md

 * Adds an ALIAS record to the new or provided Hosted Zone that routes to the construct's ALB

 ### Application Load Balancer
 * Creates an Application Load Balancer with no Listener or target.
-The consruct can incorporate an existing, fully configured ALB if provided.
+The construct can incorporate an existing, fully configured ALB if provided.

 ## Architecture
 ![Architecture Diagram](architecture.png)